nauam/Courses/docs/learning/howto/using-ansible.md

-# QW Control and Ansible Integration
+# Rundeck and Ansible Integration

-It’s common for QW Control users to integrate Ansible into their QW Control.
-Like QW Control, Ansible's straightforward design and learning curve make it Operations friendly.
+It’s common for Rundeck users to integrate Ansible into their Rundeck.
+Like Rundeck, Ansible's straightforward design and learning curve make it Operations friendly.

-What does QW Control do for Ansible users?
-QW Control gives them a great GUI front-end experience and ties together their Ansible automation alongside different tools used by other groups.
-QW Control's powerful access control capabilities can be used to safely provide other users and teams with self-service access to run automation (including Ansible playbooks) https://docs.ansible.com/ansible/latest/user_guide/playbooks.html.
+What does Rundeck do for Ansible users?
+Rundeck gives them a great GUI front-end experience and ties together their Ansible automation alongside different tools used by other groups.
+Rundeck's powerful access control capabilities can be used to safely provide other users and teams with self-service access to run automation (including Ansible playbooks) https://docs.ansible.com/ansible/latest/user_guide/playbooks.html.

 # What is Ansible?